SolidHal/PrawnOS/README.md

 `make initramfs` builds the PrawnOS-initramfs.cpio.gz, which can be found in /build

-`make image` builds the initramfs image, builds the kernel, builds the filesystem if a -BASE image doesn't exist, and combines the two into a new PrawnOS.img using kernel_inject
+`make image` builds the initramfs image, builds the kernel, builds the filesystem if a -BASE image doesn't exist, and combines the two into a new PrawnOS.img using kernel_install

-`make kernel_inject` Injects a newly built kernel into a previously built PrawnOS.img located in the root of the checkout.
-Usually, this will be a copy of the -BASE image made by make filesystem.
-Only use this if you already have a built kernel and filesystem -BASE image.
+`make kernel_install` Installs a newly built kernel into a previously built PrawnOS.img-BASE.

 You can use the environment variable `PRAWNOS_SUITE` to use a Debian suite other than `Buster`.
 For example, to use Debian stretch, you can build with `sudo PRAWNOS_SUITE=stretch make image`.
 Note that only `stretch` and `buster` have been tested.